linq2js/hez/readme.md

 1. No reducer
 2. No action creator
-3. No context Provider
-4. Simple and reusable action logic
+3. Simple and reusable action logic
-5. Easy to write unit-test
+4. Easy to write unit-test

 ## Hez in action